atomtables/EightTube/README.md

 This app is pretty sentimental to me, as it's the first Windows Phone app I made, the first Microsoft-platform app I made, and I made it using my grandfather's Lumia.
 I've always been obsessed with Windows Phones, and being able to contribute to the development of a platform I like to use (even if that platform is beyond dead) is what gives fruit as a developer.
-I also originally made this app because YouTube wouldn't work in IE11, and there is no better feeling than creating an app which fixes a problem you have.
+I also originally made this app because YouTube wouldn't work in IE11 and because I didn't have a working phone at the time besides my Windows Phone, and there is no better feeling than creating an app which fixes a problem you have.

 You will note that using your own Invidious API will result in a significantly smoother experience.
 In any case, with the help of weidenwiesel at nerdvpn.de (big thanks by the way), you can use the app with a public instance.
 Also, because of